Showing posts with label economics. Show all posts

 Gates: Not impressed

 Jared Diamond’s review (in the New York Times, June 7 2012) was a lot politer, as was the authors’ response some weeks later.
 Diamond took Acemoglu and Robinson to task not for stressing the importance of institutions, but for ignoring other factors, in particular the geographical; as might be expected from Diamond, given the thrust of his own work, he considers these factors very important.
 For instance, he stressed the importance of tropical diseases.
-The authors countered that many areas now poor had been richer than the Western countries before they were forced to confront the colonial empires, whose institutions permitted them to develop faster and to have greater drive and enterprise.
+The authors countered that many areas now poor had been richer than the Western countries before they were forced to confront the colonial empires, while the latters own institutions permitted them to develop faster and to have greater drive and enterprise.
 Diamond politely refuted their refutation, insisting that a country’s biophysical legacy was an important factor:

 Tropical diseases cause a skilled worker, who completes professional training by age thirty, to look forward to, on the average, just ten years of economic productivity in Zambia before dying at an average life span of around forty, but to be economically productive for thirty-five years until retiring at age sixty-five in the US, Europe, and Japan (average life span around eighty).
 Even while they are still alive, workers in the tropics are often sick and unable to work.